 What Kenya Produces

-Three Brewing Methods
+Three Brewing Methods Before the World Barista Championship

-Kahawa Chungu — The Traditional Method
+Kahawa Chungu: The Traditional Method

 Kahawa Chungu is traditional Kenyan coffee, particularly common in coastal communities.
-It translates roughly as 'bitter coffee.'
-Water is boiled, medium ground coffee is added directly and simmered — sometimes with cardamom or ginger — and the result is a strong, unfiltered brew with a deep, earthy, intensely bitter character.
+The name translates roughly as bitter coffee.
+Water is boiled, and medium ground coffee gets added directly and simmered.
+Sometimes cardamom or ginger gets added too.
+The result is a strong, unfiltered brew with a deep, earthy, bitter character.
+John drinks it as a matter of cultural connection, not as a stand-in for espresso.

 The Sufuria Method